bitcoincore-dev/bitcoin-2001-863168-294116-d812cf1189/contrib/macdeploy/README.md

 make deploy
 ```

-When complete, it will have produced `Bitcoin-Core.zip`.
+When complete, it will have produced `Bitcoin-Core.dmg` and `Bitcoin-Core.zip`.

 ## SDK Extraction